Violence Erupts Between Armenia And Azerbaijan Over Long-Disputed Region

 "The Turkish Nation stands by its Azerbaijani brothers with all its means, as always," he wrote.

-In response, Armenian president Pashinyan issued a statement calling on the international community to "use all of its influence to halt any possible interference by Turkey," which he said would have devastating consequences for the region.
+In response, Armenian prime minister Pashinyan issued a statement calling on the international community to "use all of its influence to halt any possible interference by Turkey," which he said would have devastating consequences for the region.

 The renewed conflict threatens the stability of the southern Caucasus, which is crisscrossed by numerous oil and gas pipelines.

-Note: An earlier version of this story in one instance incorrectly referred to Armenian Prime Minister Nikol Pashinyan as the nation's president.